theAlgorithmist/TSProgrammingTestProblems/README.md

 If I were to write out each step of the bisection process in detail and provide test problems for specs, then I would expect a good programmer to be able to write a bisection code in some reasonable amount of time.
 To not provide such detail to a candidate means that the company is looking for the wrong type of person to begin with or simply does not know how to interview programmers.

 I implemented a BisectInterval class containing a static bisect method.
 Deconstruct the recursive implementation of bisection at your leisure and feel free to experiment with modifications.

+### Folder: fibonacci

+Source: Email

+Problem: Write a function that computes the n-th value of the sequence, 0, 1, 1, 2, 3, 5, 8, 13, 21, ...

+Solution:  Ah, the Fibonacci sequence :)  I'm guessing the 'trick' to this problem is recognizing the pattern or formal recursion relation; that is, f(n) = n-th Fibonacci number = f(n-1) + f(n-2), f(0) = 0 and f(1) = 1.
+Then, can you program the recursion in a loop?

+Here's an interesting observation.
+What about the sequence 2, 1, 3, 4, 7, 11, ... ?
+These are actually Lucas numbers, generated with the same recursion relation, but f(0) = 2 and f(1) = 1.
+There is a relationship between Fibonacci and Lucas numbers that you can Google and then read about on your own time (if you want to prove that, like me, you have no life).
+In fact, all Fibonacci-like sequences are rows in a Wythoff array.

+Okay, enough of that crapola - how about the solution?
+A loop is not actually required as a generating function exists for the Fibonacci sequence, i.e. a function of the form g(n) where g is a closed-form representation of the n-th Fibonacci number.
+I studied such generators extensively in my high-performance computing days since recursion relations are not directly vectorizable or parallelizable.
+I chose the generator solution just because it's different and it illustrates some practical considerations that must be addressed in production code.